Watermelons are a sizable investment, and if the one you bring home isn’t ripe, you may have wasted your money.

 To make sure that your watermelon is at peak flavor, there are several items to check when figuring out how to pick a ripe watermelon up at the grocery store.

 Watermelons that are allowed to ripen on the ground will have a pale spot on one side where the watermelon sat flat on the dirt.
 As that spot received no sun, it couldn’t turn green.
 On a ripe watermelon, that spot will be a creamy yellow.

 A ripe watermelon is a juicy watermelon.
-If you lift a watermelon at the market that’s surprisingly heavy, food authority Julie Thomson with The Huffington Post says buy it!
+If you lift a watermelon at the market that’s surprisingly heavy, buy it!
 It’s loaded with juice and is likely ripe.

 Thunking on a watermelon at your local grocery store can get you some odd looks, but it really does work.

 When you knock on a watermelon, what you’re listening for is a hollow sound.
 This means the flesh is ripe and that juices are moving around inside the watermelon.